figtools/figgy/terraform/README.md

 variables/{ENV}/vars.tfvars

-If you wish to choose different environment names that is 100% ok, just be sure to update the directory names and the `Figgy` configs to match these new names you've selected here.
+If you wish to choose different environment names that is 100% ok, just be sure to update the var file names and the `Figgy` configs to match these new names you've selected here.
+Also, if you are configuring SSO, you will want to make sure you saml/metadata-${RUN_ENV}.xml files match your new environment names.

 Files you may need to update to configure Figgy deployment to your AWS account(s):